WordPress-Security

 2. Always Make Regular Backups

-3. Install Only Verified Plugins and Themes
+3. Install Only Tested Plugins and Themes

 5. Limit Login Attempts

-6. Enable Two-Factor Authentication (2FA)
+6. Implement Two-Factor Authentication (2FA)

 7. Change Your Login URL